Man-in-the-Middle AttackHow Digital Eavesdroppers Intercept & Hijack Data

 How to Detect a Man-in-the-Middle Attack

-Detecting a man-in-the-middle attack involves being alert to certain clues that something fishy might be happening with your online interactions.
+Detecting a man-in-the-middle attack starts with being alert to certain clues that something fishy might be happening.
 Here are a few things to watch out for:

 Lack of Authentication Certificates

-When you're on a website, especially one where you're entering personal or financial information, check for the site's security certificate.
+Check for a site's security certificate before entering personal or financial information.
 This is usually indicated by a padlock icon next to the website's URL in the browser.
 It means the site is using encryption to protect your data.
-If the padlock is missing, or you get a warning about the site's security certificate, it could be a sign of a MitM attack.

 Strange Behavior

-Pay attention to anything unusual, like a site for which the design appears different than it usually does, your account logging out unexpectedly, or your connection suddenly slowing down.
-These could be indicators that someone is messing with your connection.
+Pay attention to anything unusual.
+For example, a site for which the design appears different than it usually does.
+Or, maybe your account logging out unexpectedly, or your connection suddenly slowing down.
+These could indicate that someone is messing with your connection.

 Invalid WiFi Network Name